 During 2017, the AKDN Digital Health Resource Centre helped develop the Paigham-e-Sehat application to support the project.
 The platform allows researchers and project administrators to send behavioural communication change messages regarding routine immunisations via voice (IVR) and text (SMS) to communities.

 The mHealth research study will help address the dearth of information about the socio-cultural context regarding the possible role of text and voice-based messages to improve uptake of immunisations in Pakistan.Through this app, the project focuses on identifying the level of acceptability of the medium of services for vaccination monitoring.

 The Paigham-e-Sehat project is a three-year project, funded by Rising Star Grand Challenges Canada.
-Implementation of the platform is to take place in a peri-urban Health and Demographic Surveillance System site in Karachi and Matiari, Pakistan during 2018, after which research activities will be carried out for the project.
+Implementation of the platform was carried out in a peri-urban Health and Demographic Surveillance System site in Karachi and Matiari, Pakistan during 2018, followed by research activities for the project.